oarcscience/ith.oarc.science/neu/celt/kis/kis00.md

 #### \[1916\]

 ###### Scanned and redacted by Phillip Brown.
-Additional formatting and proofreading by John B. Hare at Intangible Textual Heritage.
+Additional formatting and proofreading by Jean Lelievre at Intangible Textual Heritage.
 This text is in the public domain in the United States.
 This file may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 <span id="img_02"></span> ![](img/02.jpg)